appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 Should questions arise, such as disputes over the legitimacy of the claims, the identity of the calling Entity, or the integrity of the Claim Agent, the Notary Agent serves as the central authority for managing escalation and disclosure.
 This includes providing access to Responsible Party information via a privacy-preserving and legally compliant resolution process, aligned with ecosystem governance and policy enforcement.

-## Authentication Service (AS) Verification

-When constructing a PASSporT for a communication session, the Authentication Service (AS) may be provided with a delegate certificate that includes embedded authority tokens—such as the TNAuthList token for number right-to-use and JWTClaimConstraint tokens for vetted identity attributes (e.g., Rich Call Data).

-Verification by the AS is optional, and may be performed by implementations that choose to evaluate the validity or policy compliance of the delegate certificate and its embedded claims prior to issuing the PASSporT.
-However, in most cases, comprehensive verification is deferred to the Verification Service (VS) at the receiving end.

 # Security Considerations

 TODO Security

 # IANA Considerations